zain-altaf/lawlm/README.md

 # Legal Document Processing Pipeline

-A robust legal document processing pipeline that ingests legal documents from the CourtListener API, processes them into chunks, creates vector embeddings, and stores them in Qdrant (Local or Cloud) for semantic search.
-The system uses Legal BERT for understanding legal text and BGE embeddings for vector representations.
+A legal document processing pipeline that ingests legal documents from the CourtListener API, processes them into chunks, creates vector embeddings, and stores them in Qdrant (Local or Cloud) for semantic search.
+The system uses BGE embeddings for vector representations.

 ## 🎯 Overview

 This pipeline provides core functionality for legal document processing and retrieval:

-- **Data Ingestion**: Fetches legal cases from CourtListener API with batch processing support
+- **Data Ingestion**: Fetches legal cases from CourtListener API
 - **Text Processing**: Uses RecursiveCharacterTextSplitter for chunking documents with boundary and text overlap across chunks.
 - **Vector Processing**: Creates embeddings using BGE models (default is BAAI/bge-small-en-v1.5)
 - **Storage**: Qdrant vector database (local or cloud) with semantic search capabilities